An ancient and universal warmth.

 In India, cumin seed has been used for millennia as a traditional ingredient in countless recipes, and is often used as a base in many spice blends.
 It’s got a pungent and earthy sort of vibe, surrounded by the just the tiniest hint of pine, which adds a well-roundedness and warmth to any soup, stew, or curry.

-Toasting the cumin seeds adds a nice lil crunch to your salads and bowls, but giving them a good grind in your mortar and pestle yields some fresh powpow that adds depth and richness to your cooking.
+Toasting the cumin seeds adds a nice lil crunch to your salads and bowls, but giving them a good grind yields some fresh flavor that adds depth and richness to your cooking.
 Or, use them to make a cup of cumin tea (also known as jeera water) to ease indigestion.
 Not that the food you cook would cause that...

 There are a million ways to bring more cumin into your life, but here are some of our favs: